 Professional Interventions

-Before starting any new skincare routine or product, especially for persistent or concerning skin issues, you should always consult a dermatologist for tailored advice.
+Before starting any new skincare routine or product, especially for persistent or concerning skin issues, you should always consult a dermatologist.
 If you need more immediate results or have persistent sebum plugs, you can consider professional extractions by a licensed esthetician or dermatologist.
-Picking at your skin yourself could put you at risk for scarring and these experts have the necessary tools and knowledge for safe and effective extraction.
+Picking at your skin yourself could put you at risk for scarring and these experts have the tools and knowledge for safe extraction.

 While small, sebum plugs are at the root of other types of acne and dealing with them promptly can prevent further acne complications.
-They may have a pore reputation, but with the right knowledge and consistent care, you can remove sebum plugs and prevent them from coming back.
+They may have a pore reputation, but with consistent care you can remove sebum plugs and prevent them from coming back.